 What better way to lift the ultimate darts trophy than with a nine-darter?
-Lewis was 25-years old when he defeated Gary Anderson 7-5 in the Ally Pally finale, striking the greatest shot in the sport in an opening set which many regard as the greatest in the competition's history.
+Lewis was 25-years old when he defeated Gary Anderson 7-5 in the Ally Pally final, striking the greatest shot in the sport in an opening set which many regard as the greatest in the competition's history.

-The win was Lewis' first major accolade, making him the first World Championship winner never to have played at the BDO and ushering in a new era of players.
+The win was Lewis' first major accolade, making him the first world championship winner never to have played at the BDO and ushering in a new era of players.
 He became just the fifth different winner since the PDC took over the tournament in 1994, and Lewis' world ranking rose to No 2 behind his mentor Phil Taylor.